FerielRamdhane/XNAT-Quality-Metrics/README.md

 ```
 docker run -v /data/xnat/scans:/input -v /data/xnat/results:/output iqaxnat_scan:latest snrsi mi riciannoiselevel
  ```
+### Pull the Docker Images in XNAT
+The Quality Metric Tool is designed to run seamlessly inside an XNAT environment through the **XNAT Container Service**.
+Below are the steps required to deploy and run the tool within your XNAT instance.
+Log into your XNAT server (or the machine hosting XNAT Container Service) and pull the correct image.
+Check this **Getting started** for more details https://wiki.xnat.org/container-service/getting-started

+#### Running the Tool in XNAT
+For detailed instructions on how to run Docker-based tools inside XNAT (using already pulled images), please refer to the following guide:
+👉 Click here for the XNAT Usage Guide

 ### References
 [1] Erteza A. Sharpness index and its application to focus control.
 Appl Opt.
 1976 Apr 1;15(4):877-81. doi: 10.1364/AO.15.000877.
 PMID: 20165091.